zenml-io/zenml/docs/book/starter-guide/collaborate/users.md

 After you have [deployed ZenML](../../getting-started/deploying-zenml/deploying-zenml.md) and [connected your local client with the deployment](./zenml-deployment.md), you can go ahead and start adding your teammates as users.

-By default, all users have `Admin` permissions throughout the ZenML dashboard, however one user can always choose to [share](../stacks/managing-stacks.md#sharing-stacks-over-a-zenml-server) or not share their stacks.
+By default, all users have `Administrator` permissions throughout the ZenML dashboard, however one user can always choose to [share](../stacks/managing-stacks.md#sharing-stacks-over-a-zenml-server) or not share their stacks.

 ## Personal Settings